 Skip to main content

-If you just freshened up in your upstairs bathroom and your guests downstairs are welcomed by droplets of water leaking on their heads, it’s time you check your bathroom floor for water leaks.
+If you just used the shower in your upstairs bathroom and your guests downstairs are welcomed by droplets of water leaking on their heads, it’s time you check your bathroom floor for water leaks.

-Why Is Water Leaking Through The Ceiling After A Shower?
+Why Is Your Ceiling Leaking After a Shower?

-There is a multitude of reasons behind what’s causing leaks.
+There are many potential reasons your shower is leaking through the ceiling.
 The most common problems are broken pipes, loose O rings, damaged tiles, and abrasions in the drain line.

 Guess what?
-Behind those causes are primary causes.
+Behind those problems are primary causes.
 It’s a domino effect.
-One problem causes another, which leads to you and your guests suffering from the sight of a large water stain from the ceiling leak.
+One problem causes another, which leads to you and your guests dealing with the sight of a large water stain from the ceiling leak.

 Measurements that are slightly off can cause problems down the line.
 Tiles that don’t fit or weren’t laid correctly can crack and succumb to elements much faster.
 A leak that goes through its tiny abrasions can cause mold damage and deteriorate your home much quicker.